SunnyHill Financial logo

 • No information provided about APR ranges, closing costs, fees, or loan processing timelines to verify speed claims

-• Primary focus on VA/FHA loans may indicate less expertise or competitive pricing for conventional mortgages
+• Primary focus on VA/FHA loans may indicate less experience context or competitive pricing for conventional mortgages

 • Limited public information about company size, number of employees, or loan volume to verify credibility beyond testimonials